JosephPecoraro/markdownorial/README.markdown

 Then to work with it:

   * edit the `content.markdown` Markdown file with your content.
+  * edit the `config.php` file to setup the titles you want
   * edit the `footer.php` file to include the links you want in your footer.
   * when you're set run `rake` to generate the html file.